East Iceland Travel Guide

 Having your own car is far better, giving you the freedom to drive to trailheads, waterfalls, and through remote valleys where you can hop out and trot off into the wilderness or climb mountains.

-Another way to travel around East Iceland is to choose a base and join tours from there.
+If you won’t have a car, another way to travel around East Iceland is to choose one or two bases and then join organized group tours from there.

 Where to stay - best bases